zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_timers.rst

 Configuring Microkernel Timers
 ==============================

-Set the :option:`NUM_TIMER_PACKETS` configuration option to specify the number of timer-related command packets available in the application.
-This value should be **equal to** or **greater than** the sum of the following
+Set the :option:`CONFIG_NUM_TIMER_PACKETS` configuration option to specify the number of timer-related command packets available in the application.
+This value should be **equal to** or **greater than** the sum of the following quantities:
-quantities:

 * The number of microkernel timers.
 * The number of tasks.